bheimbu/evolutionary_ecology/docs/source/second_week.rst

            1. Import all trees you made into PowerPoint.
            2. Separate the trees according to gene, ML and BI analyses, respectively.
            3. Save them on a DIN A4 page.
-           4. Label the nodes with corresponding bootstrap values and posterior probabilities
+           4. Label the nodes with corresponding bootstrap values and posterior probabilities.

-        .. tab:: Question

-           What are the main differences between the ML and MrBayes trees?
+           5. What are the main differences between the ML and MrBayes trees?

 .. _Friday_Second_Week:
 Friday